taunus/gradual/readme.markdown

 });
 ```

-## Conventions
+## Events

 Whenever a response includes a Taunus redirect command (e.g the server-side response ended in a `taunus.redirect` call), or otherwise returns a form validation payload, `gradual` will respond to that accordingly.

-Furthermore, `gradual` always emits two of three events whenever a `<form>` submission gets its results back.
+Gradual always emits two of three events whenever a `<form>` submission gets its results back.

 - `error` is emitted with `(err)` if there was an error generating or processing the response
 - `data` is emitted with `(data)` if the response was successfully generated and processed
-- `response` is always emitted with `(err, data)`
+- `response` is **always** emitted with `(err, data)`

 ## Custom Validation

-Taunus defines a flexible validation format where special responses will be captured and handled by `gradual`.
+Taunus'es `gradual` defines a flexible validation format where special responses will be captured and handled by `gradual`.
 Taunus looks for validation messages in all of the following fields JSON responses.

 - `validation`
 - `messages`